A

 ill health, injury, disability or a lack of available paid

-voluntary work or employed in some training or educational
+undertaking voluntary work or employed in some training

 QUESTION 12.
 By eliminating the necessity to work to obtain an income